-In labs, solar cell efficiency has exceeded 42%, but you can't get your hands on these - at least not yet.
+In labs, solar cell efficiency has exceeded 44-percent, but they're not cost feasible yet.
 For our calculations, we looked up commercially (and cost competitive) available solar panels.

-Sunpower claims they will be shipping solar panels with 19.5% efficiency later this year (2010).
-They're already shipping E18 series panels with 18.5% efficiency, so let's go with what is currently available.
+Sunpower Labs is shipping E18 series panels with 18.5% efficiency, so let's go with what is currently available.